Key Issues Moving Through the MAGA-hijacked Courts

 -

-McGahn’s suit was against OSHA’s ability to regulate workplace safety, but other lawyers and judges in the right-wing legal ecosystem are seeking to revive the nondelegation doctrine, with the 5th Circuit creating a circuit split with the 6th and 11th Circuits in coordinated challenges to the FCC, while the 10th Circuit, over a Republican appointee’s sweeping dissent, declined to disturb the President’s ability to set federal minimum wages.
+McGahn’s suit was against OSHA’s ability to regulate workplace safety, but other lawyers and judges in the right-wing legal ecosystem are seeking to revive the nondelegation doctrine.

 -